thirumurthis/Learnings/spring/SpringBoot_AOP.md

         </dependency>
 ```

-- Below code also includes
+- Along with Spring Boot application,
-  - Using Lombok data to use builder pattern using `@Builder`
+  - Lombok project on the data using `@Builder` to create builder pattern
-  - Creating custom exception extending RuntimeException
+  - Custom exception extending RuntimeException, to handle Input validation exception
-  - Using annotation on the AOP `@Around` advice to intercept the method calls.
+  - Custom Spring annotation and register it on the AOP `@Around` advice to intercept the method calls.
-  - Java 17 feature of assigning the variable directly when validating using `instanceof` keyword
-  - Using `java.utils.Objects` to validate null.
+  - `java.utils.Objects` to validate null.
+Objects contiains few other methods.
+  - Java feature which can perform `instanceof` and directly stores the converted data to variable directly.
+    ```java
+     // Code where the Object instanceof Customer and the converted data stored in customers if ( requestObject.length >0  && requestObject[0] instanceof Customer customers ){
+            // first object in the arguments
+            if (Objects.isNull(customers)){
+                throw new InvalidInputException("Input invalid - Cannot be null");
+            }
+      //.....
+    ```

+> **Info:-**
-The SpringBoot AOP, can only be used for intercepting the method.
-For advanced we can use AspectJ in the application.
+>  SpringBoot AOP only performs to intercepting the method.
+>  For advanced we can use AspectJ in the application, where we need to check if fields have changed.

+### Explanation of the code:

-- Create Spring Annotation, which is configured in the Aspect around advice.
+- Create Spring Annotation, which will be configured in the Aspect `@Around` advice class.

 ```java
 package com.app.demo.config;